Anatomy, keeping it simple...

 The difference in shape of the pelvic canal means the size and shape of the pelvic floor muscles also differs between male and female.

-The pelvic floor is made up of several muscles that form a basket-like structure, higher at the back.
+The pelvic floor is made up of several muscles that form a basket-like structure, higher at the back than the front.

-Left and right sides are a mirror image, either side of midline.
+Left and right sides are a mirror image.

 The anus lies midline between the pelvic floor muscles.

-The pelvic floor muscles are the Base of your Base-Line, providing the solid foundation necessary for healthy and pain-free movement.
+The pelvic floor muscles are the Base of your Base-Line muscles, providing the solid foundation necessary for pain-free movement.

-Focusing on your Base-Line is the key to better physical health.
+Finding your body's Base-Line and working with your 'core pillar of strength' is the starting step to better physical health.

 Picture your pelvic floor muscles in your mind.